 Platform: 3DS

-This is another game that you can quite easily skip without missing anything crucial to the complex world-building we have had in the Zelda franchise.
-It is a game that has not really had much love from the fans - so much so that there are many that don't count it as a main Zelda game at all.
+This is another game you can easily skip without missing anything crucial to the complex world-building we have had in the Zelda franchise.
+It is a game that has not really had much love from the fans - so much so that many don't count it as a main Zelda game at all.

 Play it here if you like, as it is technically part of the Fallen timeline, but letting this one pass you by is no bad thing.